agencyleeds/legal-documents/Website Privacy Policy.md

 Information that Agency Leeds Ltd collects may be stored and processed in and transferred between any of the countries in which we operate to enable the use of the information in accordance with this privacy statement.

-In addition, personal information that you submit for publication on the website will be published on the internet and may be available around the world.
+In addition, personal information that you submit for publication on the website or in our software may be published on the internet and/or in our software and will be available around the world.

 ## Your Rights